Arch881010/data-untrusted/README.md

 ## Change Logs

+v1.0.2 - Made content look cleaner and added a background.
+Also added an image of the role/skill.
+Added spacing bewteen the Day Skills, and Night Skills.

 v1.0.1 NOTE: Abandon Packageable since it would be hard to do.

 Way to host by yourself: Clone/Download this repository.